aws-samples/aws-transit-gateway-and-scalable-security-solutions/README.md

 •	Firewall Template:

-   o	Launch the stack using (firewall-new-vpc-v2.1.template) template in the AWS CloudFormation console in the AWS account where you launch firewalls.
+   -	Launch the stack using (firewall-new-vpc-v2.1.template) template in the AWS CloudFormation console in the AWS account where you launch firewalls.

-   o	Ensure that you select at least two availability zones.
+   -	Ensure that you select at least two availability zones.

-   o	Enter the VM-Series-Firewall AMI ID.
+   -	Enter the VM-Series-Firewall AMI ID.
 You need to subscribe to the produce (PAYG/BYOL).
-For this demonstration we are using ‘ami-056149984080d92af’
-      in us-west-2 region.
+For this demonstration we are using ‘ami-056149984080d92af’ in us-west-2 region.

-   o	Select the existing Key pair for the VMs from the drop down menu.
+   -	Select the existing Key pair for the VMs from the drop down menu.

-   o	Enter the CIDR to allow SSH into VMs.
+   -	Enter the CIDR to allow SSH into VMs.
 In this case it is 0.0.0.0/0.

-   o	Choose “Yes” for Enable debug log.
+   -	Choose “Yes” for Enable debug log.